xinchaosong/xinchaosong.github.io/index.md

 # Teaching

-### Graduate Teaching Assistant at Northeastern University:
+### Graduate Teaching Assistant at Northeastern University, Boston:

 *   CS 3520: Programming in C++ (Spring 2020)
 *   IS 1500: Introduction to Web Development (Fall 2019)